jmiskovic/lovr-phywire/README.md

 })
 ```

 The `wireframe` flag is used to render shapes in wireframe mode.
 The `overdraw` flag disables the depth buffer test.
-This allows for useful combinations
+This allows for some useful combinations.

 * `{wireframe=false, overdraw=false}` draws solid geometry, provides quick and simple replacement for rendering of "physical" scene
 * `{wireframe=true, overdraw=true}` renders on top of already drawn scene, this allows users to make sure their rendering is aligned with the physics state
-* `{wireframe=true, overdraw=false}` still renders visualizations but respects existing scene geometry (visuals introduce less noise)
+* `{wireframe=true, overdraw=false}` renders wireframe visualizations but respects existing scene geometry (visuals introduce less noise, useable for VR)

 The library will assign a permanent color to each encountered shape from preselected palette.
 This is just convenience function for quickly throwing something onto the screen.
-Users can opt for their own color in two ways.
-They can override `shapes_palette` table in `options` with their own set of colors, without any control over what color is chosen for each shape.
-They can also specify individual colors while creating each shape inside each collider, and provide a map of shape colors into `shape_colors` table in `options`.
+Users can opt for their own color schemes in two ways.

+The default palette can be replaced by providing own `shapes_palette` table in `options` with custom set of colors.
+There is almost no control over what color is chosen for each shape (they will be chosen sequentially).

+User can also specify individual colors while creating each shape inside each collider, and provide a map of shape colors into `shape_colors` table in `options`.
 Keys of this table are individual shapes, values are the colors used for that shape (either in `{r,g,b}` or hexcode format).

 Various other options can be overriden, things like the scaling of each visualization type, sensitivities, and gizmo colors.
 Check the `m.options` table for more info.